vercel/commerce/site/comments.md

 In contrast, after the feature branch is merged, we want to execute e2e tests against the deployment.

-For the app being locally served, in Github Actions, we can accomplish this task by using `pull_request`  vs `push`
+For the app being locally served, in Github Actions, we can accomplish this task by using `pull_request`  vs `push`.
+We also need to specify the config file we are using.

 `main.yml`: